-Example 26.2.6.
+Example 25.2.6.
 Consider a solid object and all the rotations that take it to itself.
 For example, if the object is a cube we may rotate it ninety degrees relative to an axis that goes from the middle point of a face to the middle point of the opposite face.
 Each such rotation, or succession of rotations, is thought of as an element of the group of symmetries of the solid.

+With some effort one can calculate these groups.
 For example, for a tetrahedron we get a group of symmetries with 12 elements.
 For a cube we get a group of symmetries with 24 elements.
-Can you see that?

-26.3.
+25.3.
 Subgroups.
 Let G be a group.
 A subset $H \subseteq G$ is called a subgroup if the following holds: